-I have been fixing boilers for over 10 years and this is how I fix an E119 boiler fault code most of the time.
+I have been fixing boilers for over a decade and this is how I fix an E119 boiler error most of the time.

-It could be other problems causing the E119 low water pressure fault code, but a leak is by far the most common reason for your boiler pressure dropping.
-To check this, you must repressurise the boiler, then it should start working again.
+It could be other problems causing the Baxi E119 boiler low water pressure fault code, but a leak is by far the most common reason for your boiler pressure dropping.

 The E119 boiler fault code should disappear when the boiler is repressurised, and you should hear the pump start to circulate the water in the boiler.

 The first thing I would check on a Baxi boiler that is not working, no matter what fault code is showing, is to check the pressure and reset the boiler.

 Knowing how to reset a Baxi boiler is the simplest way to get your boiler working again, as it might have just locked out.